milovangudelj/milovangudelj/README.md

 # Hi!

 I'm Milo.
-A student and passionate web developer.
+A passionate web developer.
 I love building beautiful websites and web applications, and I'm obsessed with the UX and UI of everything I build.

 You can find me pretty much everywhere **@milovangudelj** or **@milo.jpg**